ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 The first use case we will cover is how to add data to a new project on the ACED-IDP.

-!!!note
+!!! note
     The following examples will use the `aced` program with a project called `myproject` and an `aced` g3t profile.

 ### Check Project Permissions